Woking College

-Woking College is a sixth form college in Woking with over 1,400 16-19-year-olds studying A Levels and advanced vocational courses.
+Woking College is a sixth form college in Woking, Surrey, with over 1,700 16-19-year-olds studying A Levels and advanced vocational courses.
+It was the first purpose-built sixth-form college in Surrey and the first buildings were designed by Raymond Ash.

 The college attracts students from over 50 schools.
 For students who need to top up their GCSE grades there are courses in English, maths and biology.

 Facilities include a sports centre, gym and playing fields, a 140-seat theatre and dance studio, an arts block, and a science building.